hrobeers/jenson/README.md

 JenSON is a JSON serialization library based on Qt's Property system and Qt's Json library.

-Jenson's most interesting features are:
+JenSON's most interesting features are:
   - The very permissive BSD 2-clause license.
   - Only one line of JenSON code to make a QObject class (de)serializable.
   - Custom serializers can be implemented to (de)serialize to/from specific data contracts.